digama0/mm0/mm0-hs/mm1.md

     annot-stmt ::= '@' sexpr statement

 Annotations are uninterpreted markers that may be applied to statements.
 They can be used to mark definitions, or derive statements based on other statements.
-When an annotation is placed, the annotation is evaluated to `e`, the statement is executed, and then the global lisp function `(annotate s e)` is called.
+When an annotation is placed, the annotation is evaluated to `e`, the statement is executed, and then the global lisp function `(annotate e s)` is called.
 This function does not exist by default, but lisp code can define it to provide a custom behavior here.

 Do blocks
 ---